nvidia-cosmos/cosmos-transfer1/examples/training_cosmos_transfer_7b.md

 1. `*_reg_model.pt`: Regular model checkpoint
 2. `*_ema_model.pt`: EMA model checkpoint

-The regular model checkpoint is the ControlNet checkpoint that should be used to run inference in the next stage.
+The EMA model checkpoint (`*_ema_model.pt`) typically presents better quality results and is recommended for running inference in the next stage.
 For more details about the conversion process and available options, refer to the script's docstring.

 **Run inference:** Follow the steps in the [inference README](./inference_cosmos_transfer1_7b.md).